grafalex82/ut88/README.md

 py.test -rfeEsxXwa --verbose --showlocals
 ```

+# Other tools

+The repository also contains a few tools created while working on this project.

+- [bin2text.py](misc/bin2text.py) prints the contents of a binary file as a hex dump.
+An optional parameter can be used to specify the starting address for the dump.
+- [text2bin.py](misc/text2bin.py) performs the reverse operation by parsing a text hex dump and converting it back into a binary file.
+- [float.py](misc/float.py) serves as a helper for the 3-byte float numbers format used in the Calculator module.
+The class provides the ability to convert 3-byte floats to 4-byte and vice versa.
+- [disassembler.py](misc/disassembler.py) is a straightforward disassembler utility.
+It takes a binary or tape file as input and attempts to disassemble it using i8080 mnemonics.
+The disassembler provides tracked address references and sets label boilerplates.
+- [cpmdisk.py](misc/cpmdisk.py) is a helper class for reading and writing CP/M disks.
+The class supports both UT-88 and classic CP/M diskette formats.
+It allows reading directories, reading file contents, and deleting files.
+For the sake of simplicity, the class works only with whole files and does not provide sector-level access.
+- [cpmdisktool.py](misc/cpmdisktool.py) is a command-line utility that facilitates listing, reading, and writing files on the CP/M disk, utilizing the functionality provided by the CPMDisk class mentioned above.

 # Future plans

 This repository contains the complete list of features, descriptions, schematics, and software ever published for UT-88 computer.
 There are no specific plans to extend this emulator any further.